 The cheap nature of Sodium Chloride, combined with its effectiveness and the unique benefits of Calcium Chloride makes combining these two solutions ideal for many kinds of businesses.

-What is the Best choice?
+What Is the Best Choice?

-Businesses that don’t often experience temperatures below 20°F and which are not concerned about impacting soil in lawns or flower beds will be well served by regular Sodium Chloride.
+BStill wondering if calcium chloride is better than sodium chloride? usinesses that don’t often experience temperatures below 20°F and which are not concerned about impacting soil in lawns or flower beds will be well served by regular Sodium Chloride.
 However, for businesses looking to minimize the impact of freezing temperatures, either Calcium Chloride or a combination of both will provide a reliable deicing effect that you need.